Group Testing: An Information Theory Perspective: Basic definitions and notation

 or, with the understanding that \texttt{OR} is taken component-wise,

 Using the defectivity vector notation of Definition \ref{def:udef}, we can rewrite \eqref{eq:vee} in analogy with matrix multiplication as

-Note that the nonlinearity of the $\vee$ operation is what gives group testing its specific character, as opposed to models based on exclusive \texttt{OR}, or mod-$2$ addition.
-Indeed, we can consider \eqref{eq:vee2} to be a nonlinear `Boolean counterpart' to the well-known compressed sensing problem \cite{gilbert}. \end{remark}
+Note that the nonlinearity of the $\vee$ operation is what gives group testing its specific character.
+Indeed, we can consider \eqref{eq:vee2} to be a nonlinear `Boolean counterpart' to the well-known compressed sensing problem in which linear models are widely adopted \cite{gilbert}. \end{remark}

 We illustrate a simple group testing procedure in Figure \ref{fig:construction}, where the defective items are represented by filled icons, and so it is clear that the positive tests are those containing at least one defective item.